looker-open-source/bqml_semantic_search_block/README.md

 ### Prerequisites

+This block, in additiona to a Looker Instance, requires access to a BigQuery environment with a remote connection to Vertex AI established and a BQML model deployed

 In Cloud Shell or a command line environment authenticated to `gcloud` run the following commands:

 1. BigQuery project with required permissions (*BigQuery, BigQuery Connection, Vertex AI*) and APIs enabled.